majohn40/BME-477-Final-Project/README.md

 After adding or editing each item, the app links back to the `Patient Display` tab for easy viewing of changes.

 ## Analysis Page
+The `Analysis` page allows for versatile analysis of patient data across the entire dataset.
+First, the user selects the Analysis they would like to run.
+They then select the response variable, or the variable to be analyzed.
+Next comes the most versatile feature of the program- the subsetting options.

+The first option for subsetting is the `Universal Conditions` selector.
+With `Universal Conditions`, users have the option to select the variable they would like to subset.
+Selected variables will trigger a widget to appear that allows for subsets to be specified across all groups.

+Similarly, the user has the ability to define groups based on specific subsets to compare.
+For each group, unique subset conditions can be assigned.

+Press the `Execute` button after all fields are filled- the program will run the requested analysis on the subsetted groups and display the results on the right of the screen.